The Bankrate promise

-A subprime fixed-rate mortgage works just like a conventional fixed-rate mortgage in that the borrower gets a set interest rate and the monthly payment remains the same for the length of the loan repayment period.
+A subprime fixed-rate mortgage works just like a conventional fixed-rate mortgage in that the borrower gets a set interest rate and the monthly payment remains the same for the entire loan repayment period.

 Subprime adjustable-rate mortgage (ARM)

 The adjustments are based on the performance of a market index plus a margin.
-Most lenders have a cap indicating by how much your rate can increase, but if you can’t make the peak monthly payment, you could be at risk of default.
+Most lenders have a cap on how much your rate can increase, but if you can’t make the peak monthly payment, you could be at risk of default.

 With an interest-only loan, the borrower pays only interest during the first few years, typically seven or 10.
 This could mean smaller monthly payments at first, but no initial payoff of the loan principal, and delayed equity.

 With a dignity mortgage, the borrower makes a down payment of at least 10 percent and takes on a high interest rate.
 If the borrower makes timely payments for a certain period — typically five years — the amount paid toward interest gets used to lower the loan balance, and the interest rate is lowered to the prime rate, or the rate that most large banks charge the most creditworthy borrowers.
 (This rate is largely determined by the federal funds rate set by the Federal Reserve.)
 This type of mortgage could be beneficial if you can afford to make larger payments during the beginning of your term.

 When considering a subprime mortgage, consider its pros and cons, including:

 - Aids borrowers with low credit: If your credit really needs work, a subprime mortgage might be your only option to get into a home.

 - Flexibility: Unlike conventional loans, which are fairly cookie-cutter, subprime loans often have unique structures, such as an interest-only period, that might work in your favor in the short term.